Surface Rights Board

 Resolving Disputes on Right of Entry

 When a company needs to access private land for an oil and gas activity, they will first contact the landowner to negotiate a surface lease agreement.
 If an agreement cannot be negotiated, the company has the option to apply to the SRB for the right to enter the land.
-The SRB will typically not grant a right of entry order until the company has a permit from the British Columbia Energy Regulator for the proposed oil and gas activity.
+The SRB will typically not grant a right of entry order until the company has a permit from the BC Energy Regulator for the proposed oil and gas activity.

 Reviewing and Renegotiating Rent